KOREA

 [a few facts...]

--apparently NK puts their tallest, most well fed guards at the the 38th.
+-apparently NK puts their tallest, most well fed guards at the the 38th.-their have been studies done on the height of the NK guards over the years, and they have gotten increasingly shorter.

 -military service in south korea is mandatory for all men for 2 years. in north korea it is mandatory for 10.